CodyMcCarty/UE-Snippets/AI.md

 ---
 What are the categories in a stt statetree task?
-Input, Output, Context(actor or AIC), regular instance editable(Bindable and TextBox).
+Input, Output, Context(actor or AIC), regular instance editable(Bindable and TextBox. not clear if it's an input or output).

 ---
 How do I get the debug text to follow the actor around?
+Bind it's ReferencedActor.

+---
+Hows do I comm between ST and actors?
+- gameplay tags
+- Task & Custom STTask
+- EQS Task
+- call SendStateTreeEvent(EventTag, InstStruct Payload, FName EventOrigin = None)
+  - Payload: MakeInstancedStruct, Enter Conditions to use data.
+Transistions to transistion

+---
+EQS
+Tom: (11)Environment Queries for smarter movement, Adding Sight...9:20, (12)EQS to find bot spawn, GameMode with custom AI spawn, (15)Assignme4, more...

+---
 How do I bind to a property function like GetActorLocation(Actor) in a task, like move to, that has an "input" vector?
 How do I Send a tag event from the ST to an actor, like the reverse of ST->SendTagEvent?
 Is IGameplayTagAssetInterface used anywhere?
 Would I need a cool down in ST, and how?
 What's up with Evaluators?
 What's up with Global Tasks?
 Source of info?

----
-Is there a gpTag interface to allows better communication between BPs?
-How do I use the event payload?
-Hows do I comm between ST and other actors?
-- gameplay tags
-- Custom STTask

-How do I communicate to ST?
-- call SendStateTreeEvent(EventTag, InstStruct Payload, FName EventOrigin = None)

----
-EQS
-Tom: (11)Environment Queries for smarter movement, Adding Sight...9:20, (12)EQS to find bot spawn, GameMode with custom AI spawn, (15)Assignme4, more...
+I want to avoid BP_AIC & BP_Bot in the schema and use Epic's framework.
+Can I use Comp or interface?
+Task Any & All complete: try making a task where all have to compete, this should remove a state.
+There's a toggle completion to avoid traps.
+Delegates?:
+  Delegate.
+Time of day changes to night, ST reacts and goes to sleep.
+  ST broadcast a delegate and AIC reacts I guess.